waka-wa/json-manager/README.md

 ## KNOWN BUGS

-- After scanning it will display "0 results" despite finding files
 - While scanning it will display "0 matches found" despite finding matches
 - The sorting for the list of duplicate files seems to be bugged